-Estimates of numbers at age from the Shelikof Strait acoustic survey (Table 1.10) were obtained from random otolith samples and length frequency samples.
-Otoliths collected during the 1994 - 2010 acoustic surveys were aged using the criteria described in Hollowed et al. (1995).
+Estimates of numbers at age from the Shelikof Strait acoustic survey (Table 1.10, Fig. 1.6) were obtained using an age-length key compiled from random otolith samples and applied to weighted length frequency samples.
+Otoliths collected during the 1994-2012 acoustic surveys were aged using the criteria described in Hollowed et al. (1995).
 Sample sizes for ages and lengths are given Table 1.11.